bmc/ebook/README.md

 Warnings aside, I am actively using this tooling to work on an eBook, which is driving ongoing fixes and enhancements.

-## What's where

-- Your book's Markdown sources, cover image, and some metadata go in the `book` subdirectory.
-This is where you'll be doing your editing.

-- The `files` subdirectory contains files used by the build.
-For instance, the HTML and ePub style sheets are there, as are LaTeX templates (used for PDF output) and a Microsoft Word style reference document.
-You shouldn't need to touch anything in `files`.

-- The `scripts` subdirectory currently just contains a Pandoc filter used to provide [enhanced markup](#additional-markup).
-You shouldn't need to touch anything in `scripts`.

-- The `lib` directory contains some additional Python code used by the build.
-  Ignore it.

-- Your book output files (`book.docx`, `book.epub`, `book.pdf` and
-  `book.html`) are generated in the topmost directory.

-- The build will also generate a subdirectory called `tmp` to hold some temporary files.
-Git is configured to ignore that directory.

 ## Supported output formats

 `ebook` will generate your book in the following formats: